Splitting and gluing in sine-dilaton gravity: matter correlators and the wormhole Hilbert space: Matter fields in sine-dilaton gravity

 We now split the shell into two parts, treating each part as the boundary of the corresponding region, as illustrated in Fig.\ref{shell_split}(b).
 Naively, one may attempt to directly split the worldline action of the shell into two contributions, each associated with its own mass parameter.
 However, this splitting does not make sense, as the worldline action describes boundary-to-boundary propagator and is formally divergent.
 Rather, we need to perform holographic renormalization to obtain finite expression prior to the splitting.
 The splitting procedure is then,

 where in the first line, the arrow indicates the use of holographic renormalization and summing over all possible shell locations to obtain the finite action $e^{ -\Delta L}$, as in (\ref{bdy-to-bdy}).
-At this stage, we are able to correctly split the action by writing $\Delta=\Delta_L+\Delta_R$.
-In the second line, we "undo'' the holographic renormalization to recover the worldline action for each region separately.
+At this stage, we are able to correctly split the action by writing $\Delta=\Delta_L+\Delta_R$.\footnote{One can choose any decomposition of $\Delta=\Delta_L+\Delta_R$, and any observables only depends on $\Delta_L+\Delta_R$.
+This provides a non-trivial consistency check of our calculation later.} In the second line, we "undo'' the holographic renormalization to recover the worldline action for each region separately.
 Crucially, the dictionary (\ref{dic_mass}) implies that $m\neq m_L+m_R$ but instead,

 Using the bulk equations of motion, the variation of the split action localizes as usual on the boundary, giving